What is Psychological Assessment?

 Individuals who may benefit from psychological/diagnostic testing are individuals who are struggling to move forward in therapy, or who are struggling with their mental health.
 The goal is to provide a diagnosis where warranted with recommendations for treatment, if necessary.

-Psychoeducational assessments look at an individual’s patterns of strengths, interests, abilities and learning styles to identify how the individual is performing in a traditional educational environment.
+Cognitive assessments (includes for purposes of education or career) look at an individual’s patterns of strengths, interests, abilities and learning styles to identify how the individual performs in a traditional educational environment and/or what career environments would be optimal.
 Assessment will identify the individual’s strengths and areas of struggle which, may include general learning difficulties, or learning disorders such as dyscalculia, dyslexia and/or reading/language issues.
-Attention Deficit Hyperactivity Disorder (ADHD) assessments are also included in educational assessments.

 Individuals in a formal education system (grade school, trade school, college, university) interested in identifying how best to succeed will benefit from educational testing.
 The goal is to identify any potential challenges and create ways to succeed using current strengths, developing new strategies and/or accommodations in the learning environment.